University of Otago

 Postgraduate study

-Otago is a research-led university.
+Otago is a research-led university that attracts the best and brightest students from within New Zealand and around the globe.
 Research supervision for masters and PhD students is provided by academic staff who are at the cutting edge of research in their disciplines.
-Postgraduate qualifications are offered in all the subject areas listed above.
+Of the 4,700 postgraduate students and 1,600 doctoral candidates currently at Otago, 50% are international.

 Our many support services include a dedicated international support team; disability support; campus healthcare; accommodation; and campus watch staff who are there 24/7 to offer help and advice.